 I understand that some of you do not agree with me — heck I was there myself.
 Consider the impact on yourself and on others of you making yourself a better professional.

 And for those who may not agree on the value of credentials, there is always teaching: “The truth is, I have absolutely no professional credentials — literally — which is why I’m teaching at MIT.” — Noam Chomsky

-Johnson & Wales University is a board-registered CFP® certification program through the MS — Finance degree program.* Find more information here or contact Online Admissions: 855-JWU-1881 or email@example.com.
+Johnson & Wales University is a board-registered CFP® certification program through the MS — Finance degree program.* For more information, contact Online Admissions at 855-JWU-1881 or [email protected]

 *See www.cfp.net/ for information pertaining to CFP certification requirements.